carlcraig/navigator-detect.js/README.md

 #### Advanced Version

 Has many checks for different devices.
 Is useful if you need to get the exact device the visitor is using.
+Also provides extended version commands.

 API
 ===